What's at Stake

 Currently more than 30 major U.S. ports along the Atlantic, Gulf of Mexico, and Pacific coasts are located in areas that don’t meet ozone and/or particulate standards.
 The Ports of Los Angeles and Long Beach have calculated that ocean-going vessels produce 59 percent of the total diesel particulate matter emissions in the area, 36 percent of the emissions of nitrogen oxides (NOx), and 90 percent of the emissions of sulfur oxides (SOx).

-Earthjustice sued the U.S. Environmental Protection Agency in 2007 to compel the agency to set meaningful emissions standards for this significant source of air pollution.
 After EPA issued a rule to control ship pollution through the use of low-sulfur fuel, the state of Alaska sued to overturn the requirement.
-If successful, Alaska’s challenge could invalidate the rule nationwide, exacerbating an already dangerous pollution problem.
+If successful, Alaska’s challenge could invalidate the rule nationwide, exacerbating an already dangerous pollution problem

 Earthjustice defended the EPA rule from Alaska’s challenge to ensure that this important requirement can be applied nationally.
 In September 2013, Earthjustice won the case after the judge dismissed Alaska’s lawsuit, allowing EPA’s low sulfur fuel rule to stand.